adityadhopade/interview_deck/monitoring_kuberetes.md

 ---

-### Q. IF we want to observe our system in 24\*7 environment How will we monitor in PROD?
+### Q. IF we want to observe our system in a 24\*7 environment How will we monitor in PROD?

-- K8 facilitates us with the logging; but the dashboard for monitroing is one thing that the dashboarding and default monitoring setup.
+- K8 facilitates us with the logging, but the dashboard for monitoring is one thing that the dashboarding and default monitoring setup.

-- Monitroing Setup is essential in the Production; which provides automated alerts and a tool which is able to call us based on certain pre-filled automation rules and prometheus, grafana provides us with the complete setup/picture taht is missing from Kubernetes.
+- Monitoring Setup is essential in the Production; it provides automated alerts and a tool that is able to call us based on certain pre-filled automation rules and Prometheus, grafana provide us with the complete setup/picture that is missing from Kubernetes.

-- So we can do the Data-Analysis on the Logs and can monitor the Logs even of the previous years.
+- So we can do the data analysis on the Logs and can monitor the Logs even of the previous years.

 - Kubernetes itself does not directly manage or store node-level logs; it delegates this responsibility to the underlying container runtime.
 Therefore, the exact location and method for accessing logs depend on the container runtime in use in your Kubernetes cluster.